Pelargonium triste: Taxonomy

 In 1753, Carl Linnaeus assigned the name Geranium triste to a collection of plants that included both the night-scented pelargonium and the vine-leaved pelargonium.
 In 1759, Nicolaas Laurens Burman recognised vine-leaved pelargonium as sufficiently different to consider it an other species and named it Geranium lobalum (now Pelargonium lobatum), but he also distinguished Geranium pinnatifidum that same year.
 Burman the younger described Geranium flavum in 1768.
 Also in 1768, Philip Miller described Geranium pastinacifolium in the 8th edition of The Gardeners Dictionary.
 Johan Andreas Murray described Geranium daucifolium in 1780.
 In 1789, Charles Louis L'Héritier de Brutelle established the new genus Pelargonium, that is amongst others characterised by zygomorph flowers, with 10 stamens, only 2-7 of which carry an anther and the posterior sepal is fused with the pedicel to form a nectar tube.
 This differs from Geranium that has actinomorph flowers with 10 fertile stamens and without a spur.
 He named the species Pelargonium triste and P. flavum.
 Henry Cranke Andrews described Geranium quinquevulnerum in The botanist's repository in the year 1800. in 1806, Christiaan Hendrik Persoon assigned it to L'Héritier's genus and called it Pelargonium quinquevulnerum.
 Nikolaus Joseph von Jacquin described Pelargonium daucoides in 1806.
 In 1814, John Sims distinguished Pelargonium triste var. filipendulifolium, which Robert Sweet raised to the level of species in 1821 making the combination Pelargonium filipendulifolium.
 In 1824, Sweet described Pelargonium millefoliatum.
 Also in 1824, Swiss botanist Augustin Pyramus de Candolle reduced the status of Pelargonium daucoides to P. flavum var. daucoides.
 Johann Centurius Hoffmannsegg mentions in Verzeichniss der Pflanzenkulturen 87 (1824-1826), the names Pelargonium carotaefolium and Pelargonium moestum, but without descriptions.
 In 1835, Christian Friedrich Ecklon and Karl Ludwig Philipp Zeyher assigned the night-scented pelargonium to their newly erected genus, and named several forms Polyactium coniophyllum, Polyactium daucifolium, Polyactium filipendulifolium, Polyactium flavum, Polyactium papaverifolium and Polyactium triste.
 They also distinguish Polyactium multiradiatum, but this is different from Pelargonium multiradiatum as described by Johann Christoph Wendland.
-Ernst Gottlieb von Steudel in 1841 moved Polyactium papaverifolium and Polyactium coniophyllum, and made the new combinations Pelargonium papaverifolium and Pelargonium coniophyllum and mentions Pelargonium tuberosum but without describin it.
+Ernst Gottlieb von Steudel in 1841 moved Polyactium papaverifolium and Polyactium coniophyllum, and made the new combinations Pelargonium papaverifolium and Pelargonium coniophyllum and mentions Pelargonium tuberosum but without describing it.
 In 1860, William Henry Harvey described Pelargonium triste var. laxatum.
 In 1891, Otto Kuntze assigned the species to his new genus Geraniospermum, creating the new combinations Geraniospermum triste, G. flavum and G. quinquevulnerum respectively.

 The night-scented pelargonium has been assigned to section Polyactium and subsection Polyactium.
-The name of the genus Pelargonium is derived from the Ancient Greek word πελαργός (pelargos), meaning stork, for the likeness of he fruit to the neck, head and bill of that bird.
+The name of the genus Pelargonium is derived from the Ancient Greek word πελαργός (pelargos), meaning stork, for the likeness of the fruit to the neck, head and bill of that bird.
 The species name triste is derived from the Latin tristis, meaning dull, a reference to the colour of the petals.